Azure/oav/README.md

 ### Requirements
 - node version > 4.x

+You can install the latest stable release of node.js from [here](https://nodejs.org/en/download/).
+For a machine with a linux flavored OS, please follow the node.js installation instructions over [here](https://nodejs.org/en/download/package-manager/)

 ### How to run the tool
 - After cloning the repo execute following steps from your terminal/cmd prompt